functndev/nx-nestjs-starter/README.md

 - some super fast pino http logging
 - automatic request validation

+### Non-Features

+I've intentionally left out the authentication part, as there is a good tutorial on the nestjs website.
+Our authentication needs oftentimes differ a lot, as we are sometimes behind auth proxies and need to handle headers and other times we have to implement a custom full-blown auth solution.

+I just left in the `express-session` package as it might come in handy in more api projects just to keep track of different requesters.

 ### Folder Architecture

 This repo contains a starting template implementation of a nestjs app called `api`.